AmmaarShareef/MEC-2025-Frontend/README.md

 See `BACKEND_CONNECTION_GUIDE.md` for detailed backend integration instructions and example code.

+## Deployment

+The application is configured for GitHub Pages deployment.
+See `DEPLOYMENT.md` for detailed instructions.

 ## Notes

-- The Gemini API key is required for chatbot functionality.
-Without it, the chatbot will show an error.
+- The chatbot sends messages directly to the backend for processing
 - The backend should handle CORS if running on a different origin
-- Image uploads are limited to 10MB by default
+- Image uploads must be exactly 128x128 pixels
 - The application is designed for city infrastructure management, not end-user consumption
+- All features work with demo data when backend is not connected